elki42/Office-2016-activation/README.md

 2. Once it's installed, be sure everything is closed.

-3. Go to your desktop, right-click then new text file
+3. Get #activation.cmd# file to your computer, right-click on it and Run it as Administrator

-4. Copy paste
+4. Enjoy!